novnc/noVNC/README.md

 [github issues](https://github.com/novnc/noVNC/issues).
 If you have questions about using noVNC then please first use the [discussion group](https://groups.google.com/forum/?fromgroups#!forum/novnc).
+We also have a [wiki](https://github.com/novnc/noVNC/wiki/) with lots of helpful information.

 If you are looking for a place to start contributing to noVNC, a good place to start would be the issues that are marked as ["patchwelcome"](https://github.com/novnc/noVNC/issues?labels=patchwelcome).